adfinis/virtesk/doc/tc-vm-mapping.rst

 machines.
 For this mapping, some kind of thinclient identification is necessary.

-Amoothei-tc-connectspice supports two identifiers to uniquely identify the thinclient it is running on:
+Virtesk-tc-connectspice supports two identifiers to uniquely identify the thinclient it is running on:

 **dhcp\_hostname**: